Tprafke/animated-navigation/README.md

 ## Description

-A simple website built using Javascript, HTML, & CSS.
+A simple website built using JavaScript, HTML, & CSS.
 This website is a demo for animating a websites navigation menu.

 ## Languages & Technologies